 What’s the secret to a soft but chewy sugar cookie?

 Ah, that’s the question of the day, isn’t it?
-But for one ingredient, this recipe is so similar to my perfect sugar cookie recipe.

 I’ve done so much sugar cookie research on how to make my soft sugar cookies also be chewy and not cake-like and I found the secret ingredient:

 (Well, not it, really.
 What the egg yolk does in combination with everything else.)

 In baking, eggs provide structure.
 Egg yolks add fat, egg whites add the structure.

 Two eggs in a sugar cookie is just too much egg; it makes it more cake-like than a cookie.
 One egg in this recipe makes a soft sugar cookie, but it’s not chewy.

 One egg plus an egg yolk is the perfect ratio of egg for the perfect chewy sugar cookies that are still soft and pillowy.
 Combined with the magic that the combination of baking soda and cream of tartar work, an extra egg yolk is the key to the chewiness of these cookies.